 - 1.4.
 The Utility Regulator has a statutory duty to consult on and publish a forward work programme (FWP) before the commencement of each financial year, setting out the projects (other than those comprising routine activities) that we intend to undertake in that year.
-This paper sets out our draft FWP for 2011-12. - 1.5.
-The draft FWP includes inputs from all Directorates within our organisation, and takes into account our Corporate Strategy 2009-14.
-It provides an opportunity for our stakeholders to consider our plans and inform our thinking before the final FWP is approved and published in March 2011.
-Recognising the need to lead by example and constrain our own costs wherever possible, at this stage we are proposing a budget for 2011-12 which is again lower than that for the 2010-11 year. - 1.6.
+This paper sets out our FWP for 2011-12. - 1.5.
+The FWP includes inputs from all Directorates within our organisation, and takes into account our Corporate Strategy 2009-14.
+Recognising the need to lead by example and constrain our own costs wherever possible, our budget for 2011-12 is again lower than that for the 2010-11 year.
+In summary, we have reduced our budget by 20% (in cash terms) since 2008-9. - 1.6.
 Our focus, in the first instance, is on ensuring that we deliver against statutory duties.
-The FWP actions proposed in conjunction with delivering on existing statutory and other activities will consume all our available resources.
-However, we operate in a dynamic and evolving environment and experience would suggest that other high priority workstreams which cannot be anticipated at this stage will emerge and have to be dealt with during the course of the year.
-In such a scenario there would inevitably be some slippage in our planned work programme we will adjust the FWP accordingly.

-- 1.7.
-We also remain focused on delivering value for money regulation for consumers, However, we are also conscious of the wider economic environment and the implications of the UK Government's Spending Review.
-As a consequence, we deferred recruitment, reviewed other costs and reduced our opening budget for 2009-10 by 13% in nominal terms compared with that for 2008-09.
+The FWP actions outlined in conjunction with delivering on existing statutory and other activities will consume all our available resources.
+However, we operate in a dynamic and evolving environment, and experience would suggest that other high priority workstreams which cannot be anticipated at this stage will emerge and have to be dealt with during the course of the year.
+In such a scenario there would inevitably be some slippage in our planned work programme, and we will adjust the FWP accordingly. - 1.7.
+We also remain focused on delivering value for money regulation for consumers.
+However, we are also conscious of the wider economic environment and the implications of the UK Government's Spending Review.
+As a consequence, we deferred recruitment, reviewed other costs and reduced our opening budget for 2009-10 by 13% in cash terms compared with that for 2008-09.
 Again, our opening budget for 2010-11 was 9% lower than that for 2009-10.
-This draft FWP proposes yet a further 2% decrease in our budget. - 1.8.
-In this context, although the draft FWP commits our available resources, there are also other additional actions (see Table 1 below), which we would like to undertake if resourcing allowed.
-Many of these will likely form part of our FWP for future years.
-However, should any of the proposed FWP actions be delayed or can be undertaken more quickly than anticipated, we will consider bringing forward some of the actions detailed in Table 1.
-Alternatively, if stakeholders feel that any of the actions in Table 1 should be given a higher priority at this stage, we would welcome any such feedback together with an indication of which of our proposed FWP actions should be sacrificed in order that we may be in a position to resource the additional actions.
+This FWP delivers a further 2.1% decrease in our budget.